 When it came to his love for France’s iconic cuisine, Chuck had some buzzwords that eloquently describe the way we continue to cook today: “Seasonality.
 Freshness.
 Imagination.
 Honesty.
 Simplicity.”

-To celebrate his French legacy, here are eight of the recipe classics (in no particular order) Chuck loved best.
+To celebrate his French legacy (and his birthday on October 2nd!), we’re sharing eight of the recipe classics (in no particular order) Chuck loved best.

 Chuck believed that the success of a dish can depend on using the right pan for the task – and crepes are a great example.
 After tasting them on his first trip to Paris in 1953, he wanted American cooks to be able recreate those classic flavors and textures at home.

 For the perfect pan, he turned to De Buyer – a French company that’s been famous for great cookware since 1830.
 “We brought these blue steel pans to American home cooks around 1980 – and you can count on them to make perfectly uniform crepes every time.”

 France’s local specialties were favorites with Chuck – including bouillabaise, the famous Provençal fish stew.
 To make a home-cooked version, he’d recommend the reliable enameled-cast iron cookware he came to know and love on his early trips to France – and used in his own kitchen for over 50 years.

 When Chuck first discovered Le Creuset, it came in a single reddish orange color called “flame.”
 He bought cookware directly from the factory and introduced it to American home cooks, who loved the way it could go right from the stovetop or oven to the table.
 These days, Williams Sonoma sells Le Creuset in a rainbow of colors – including beautiful exclusives.